Choosing a www vs non-www domain name: pros, cons, and recommendations

 www.example.com.
 IN A 192.0.2.0

 According to DNS specifications, root domains should always point to an IP address.
-Challenges arise when using CDNs since you need to point your website to a CDN domain rather than an IP address.
+Using CDNs can be tricky because you’ll need to point your website to a CDN domain instead of an IP address.

-Theoretically, you can map your domain both to an IP address using an A-type record and to a CDN domain using a CNAME record.
-But another DNS rule states that a CNAME record cannot co-exist with other resource record types.
-This means that if you add both records, the A-type record pointing to the IP address will be ignored, thereby violating the first rule.
+Theoretically, you can map your domain to both an IP address using an A-type record and a CDN domain using a CNAME record.
+Conversely, another DNS rule states a CNAME record cannot co-exist with other resource record types.
+If you add both records, the A-type record pointing to the IP address will be ignored, violating the first rule.

-To simplify things, pointing to a CDN domain is not possible due to the nature of DNS requests..
-This configuration will result in unexpected errors and won’t let your website function properly.
+Pointing to a CDN domain is not possible due to the nature of DNS requests.
+This configuration results in unexpected errors and prevents your website from functioning properly.

 www.yourdomain.com.
 CNAME somecdn.com.